 - HCS 409 serves as a co- or prerequisite for all other courses in this track.

-- HCS 497 and HLP 498 are to be taken concurrently at the end of the program, and students should consult the course descriptions for further requirements.
+- HCS 497 and HCS 498 are to be taken concurrently at the end of the program, and students should consult the course descriptions for further requirements.

-- Students are encouraged to take HCS 404 and HCS 437 as additional electives.
+- **Students are encouraged to take HCS 404 as an additional elective.